The Banff Challenge: Statistical Detection of a Noisy Signal: Likelihood Inference

-The dimension of the nuisance parameter in this model may be reduced by a conditioning argument that applies to Poisson response data, but for simplicity of exposition we use the Poisson formulation here.
-The trinomial model that emerges from the conditioning is used below in \S\ref{bayes.model}.
+The dimension of the nuisance parameter may be reduced by a conditioning argument that applies to Poisson responses, but for simplicity of exposition we use the Poisson formulation here.
+The trinomial model that emerges from the conditioning is used below in Section~\ref{bayes.model}.
 Properties of the Poisson model imply that numerical results from the two formulations are identical.

-\subsection{One channel}
+\subsection{One Channel}

-When only one channel is available, that is, $n=1$, the log likelihood has full exponential form, that is, the number of observations equals the number of parameters.
-The canonical parameter $\varphi(\theta)$ given by (\ref{alphai}) is then equivalent to (\ref{inference.V.eq2a}) in the sense that any affine transformation of the canonical parameter gives the same $q(\psi)$ in (\ref{inference.Q.eq}) and the same inference for $\psi$.
+When data from only one channel are available, that is, $n=1$, the log likelihood has full exponential form.
+The canonical parameter $\varphi (\theta)$ given by (\ref{alphai}) is then equivalent to (\ref {inference.V.eq2a}) in the sense that any affine transformation of the canonical parameter gives the same $q(\psi)$ in (\ref{inference.Q.eq}) and the same inference for $\psi$.

-A standard way to summarize the evidence concerning $\psi$ is to present the profile log likelihood $\ell_{\rm p}(\psi)$ and the significance function $\Phi\{r(\psi)\}$ \citep{Fraser.Reid.Wong:2004}, but, as mentioned above, more accurate inferences are obtained from the modified likelihood root, $r^*(\psi)$.
+A standard way to summarize the evidence concerning $\psi$ is to present the profile log likelihood $\ell_{\mathrm{p}}(\psi)$ and the significance function $\Phi\{r(\psi)\}$ (\cite{FraserReidWong2004}), but, as mentioned above, more accurate inferences are obtained from the modified likelihood root, $r^*(\psi)$.
 As the profile log likelihood equals $-r(\psi)^2/2$, the quantity $-r^*(\psi)^2/2$ can be regarded as the adjusted profile log likelihood corresponding to the significance function $\Phi\{r^*(\psi)\}$.

-For illustration we consider data with $y_1=1$, $y_2=8$, $y_3=14$ and $t=27,u=80$, for which Figure~\ref{fig1} shows the profile and the adjusted profile log likelihoods and the corresponding significance functions; the construction of our Bayesian solution $r^*_B(\psi)$ is explained in \S\ref{bayes}.
-The maximum likelihood estimate, $\hat\psi=4.021$, may be determined from the significance function as the solution to the equation $\Phi\{r(\hat\psi)\}=0.5$.
-The analogous estimate obtained using the modified likelihood root, the median unbiased estimate $\hat\psi^*=4.966$, satisfies $\Phi\{r^*(\hat\psi^*)\}=0.5$.
-The corresponding estimator has equal probabilities of falling to the left or to the right of the true parameter value, a property preferable to classical unbiasedness because it does not depend on the parameterization.
+For illustration we consider data with $y_1=1$, $y_2=8$, $y_3=14$ and $t=27,u=80$, for which Figure \ref{fig1} shows the profile and the adjusted profile log likelihoods and the corresponding significance functions, and a Bayesian solution whose construction is explained in Section \ref{bayes}.
+The maximum likelihood estimate, $\widehat\psi=4.021$, may be determined from the significance function as the solution to the equation $\Phi\{ r(\widehat\psi)\}=0.5$.
+The analogous estimate obtained using the modified likelihood root, the median unbiased estimate $\widehat\psi^*=4.966$, satisfies $\Phi\{r^*(\widehat\psi^*)\} =0.5$.
+The corresponding estimator has equal probabilities of falling to the left or to the right of the true parameter value, a property preferable to classical unbiasedness because it does not depend on the parametrization.